steaksauce-/BGS-Tally/README.md

 The data is shown on a pop up window when the _Latest BGS Tally_ or _Previous BGS Tally_ buttons on the EDMC main screen are clicked - data collected since the latest tick in _Latest BGS Tally_ and data from your previous play session before the latest tick in _Previous BGS Tally_.
 The tick time it uses is published here: https://elitebgs.app/api/ebgs/v5/ticks and the plugin displays this on the main EDMC window for reference.

-The plugin also generates a nicely formatted 'Discord Ready' text string which can be copied and pasted into a Discord chat - just click the handy _Copy to Clipboard_ button at the bottom of the _Latest BGS Tally_ and _Previous BGS Tally_ windows.
+The plugin also generates a nicely formatted 'Discord Ready' text string which can be copied and pasted into a Discord chat, or posted directly to a Discord channel if you wish (see 'Discord Integration' below for instructions).

 The plugin can be paused / restarted by un-checking / checking the _&#9745; Make BGS Tally Active_ checkbox in _File_ &rarr; _Settings_ &rarr; _BGS Tally_.